-Southern Residents occur throughout the coastal waters off Washington, Oregon, and Vancouver Island and are known to travel as far south as central California and as far north as Southeast Alaska (NMFS 2008f; Hanson et al. 2013; Carretta et al. 2017b) (Figure 13).
+Southern Residents occur throughout the coastal waters off Washington, Oregon, and Vancouver Island and are known to travel as far south as central California and as far north as Southeast Alaska (NMFS 2008g; Hanson et al. 2013; Carretta et al. 2017b; Ford et al. 2017) (Figure 13).
 Southern Residents are highly mobile and can travel up to 86 miles (160 km) in a single day (Erickson 1978; Baird 2000), with seasonal movements likely tied to the migration of their primary prey, salmon.
-During the spring, summer, and fall months, the whales have spent a substantial amount of time in the inland waterways of the Strait of Georgia, Strait of Juan de Fuca, and Puget Sound (Bigg 1982; Ford et al. 2000; Krahn et al. 2002; Hauser et al. 2007).
-In general, the three pods are increasingly more present in May and June and have spent a considerable amount of time in inland waters through September (Table 9).
-Late summer and early fall movements of Southern Residents in the Georgia Basin are consistent, with strong site fidelity shown to the region as a whole and high occurrence in the San Juan Island area (Hauser et al. 2007; Hanson and Emmons 2010).
-All three pods generally remain in the Georgia Basin through October and make frequent trips to the outer coasts of Washington and southern Vancouver Island and are occasionally sighted as far west as Tofino and Barkley Sound (Ford et al. 2000; Hanson and Emmons 2010; Whale Museum unpublished data).
-Sightings in late fall decline as the whales shift to the outer coasts of Vancouver Island and Washington.
+During the spring, summer, and fall months, the whales have typically spent a substantial amount of time in the inland waterways of the Strait of Georgia, Strait of Juan de Fuca, and Puget Sound (Bigg 1982; Ford et al. 2000; Krahn et al. 2002; Hauser et al. 2007).
+During fall and early winter, SRWKs, and J pod in particular, expand their routine movements into Puget Sound, particularly J pod, likely to take advantage of chum, coho, and Chinook salmon runs (Osborne 1999; Hanson et al. 2010; Ford et al. 2016).
+Although seasonal movements are somewhat predictable, there can be large inter-annual variability in arrival time and days present in inland waters from spring through fall, with late arrivals and fewer days present in recent years (Hanson and Emmons 2010; Whale Museum unpublished data).